arilaakso/viewinginsights/README.md

  - The data could be inserted directly from JSON into DB, but for debugging purposes, CSV is nice format have.

 STEP 2: Create an SQLite database and import the data.
  - The app creates additional tables like `video_stat` and `channel_stat` which are planned to use later.
-Statistics data is available when we call the YouTube API anyway, so why not store the data for the future.
+Statistics data is available when the YouTube API is called anyway, so why not store the data for the future.
 - In the `csv_data_into_db.py` file with `CHANNELS_NOT_TO_IMPORT` and `IMPORTANT_CHANNELS`, you can streer the import process.
 Youtube has streaming channels and other crazy long videos which may alter the watching stats.
 You can delete extra long videos with a `max_length` parameter.

 STEP 3: Retrieve video and channel details from YouTube API.
  - The first time when you run the code, you need to authenticate with your Google account in a browser, see prerequisites.
  - In this step, the code browses through all channels from the DB and retrieves details from YouTube API.
- - After channels are done, the code browses through all videos.
  - NOTE!
 The YouTube API has a daily quota limit of 10 000 requests.
 You may have to retrieve the data over a few days.
 Use `MAX_RESULTS` parameter for limiting the requests when testing.
 The code avoids retrieving the same data twice.
  - View counts, like counts, comment counts and video counts are also stored for future analysis.

 STEP 4: Find suitable keywords for videos and channels.
  - The code collects keywords for videos from the title and description fields.
-I tried a few different approaches, not sure which one is the best.
  - For channel keywords, it first combines all channel's video keywords together and picks the most common ones.
  - You can rerun this step multiple times and exclude some words by adding them in `update_keywords.by` file's `CUSTOM_STOP_WORDS` list.